Synchronized skating

-Synchronized skating, often called synchro, is an ice skating sport where between 8 and 20 skaters perform together as a team.
+Synchronized skating (or synchronised skating), often called synchro, is an ice skating sport where between 8 and 20 skaters perform together as a team.
 They move as a flowing unit at high speed over the ice, while performing elements and footwork.

 This complex sport originated in 1956 and was initially called "precision skating" due to its emphasis on the maintenance of intricate and precise formations and the requirement of precise timing from all members of the group.
-Synchronized skating is now well-established as an organized sport in several European countries with several of them having produced teams who frequently win championships at the international level.
+Synchronized skating is now well-established as an organized sport in several countries with several of them having produced teams who frequently win championships at the international level.
 As of 2022, there are more than 600 synchro teams in United States alone.

+The new Synchro9 discipline, being debuted at the 2030 Winter Olympics, features a smaller team of 9 skaters, shorter high-impact performances, and a focus on speed, clarity, and visual impact.

 Details

 Synchronized skating currently uses a judging format similar to singles, pairs and ice dancing.
 The discipline is primarily judged on skating skills, transitions, performance, composition, interpretation and difficulty of elements.

 A synchronized skating free skate program consists of elements that are executed in various shapes and formations both connected and disconnected, such as blocks, triangles, circles, lines, or wheels, done while intersecting, traveling across the ice, and rotating.
 Teams are required to perform turns and step sequences, ranging in difficulty with each level.

 There are many different levels including Aspire 1-4, Pre-Preliminary, Preliminary, Pre-juvenile, Open juvenile, Intermediate, Novice, Junior, Senior, and Adult.
 In the highest-ranking levels, Junior and Senior division teams are required to perform a short program in addition to the free skate.
 The short program is more technical in nature, whereas the free skating program is longer and provides an opportunity to showcase expression, emotion and interpretation.

 Junior level teams compete in the Junior World Synchronized Skating Championships.
 At the senior level, teams compete at the World Synchronized Skating Championship.
 All member nations of the ISU are allocated one entry for each level, countries that placed in the top five of the previous championship are awarded two team entries.

 The required elements must be performed in specific ways, as described by published communications by the ISU, unless otherwise specified.
 The ISU publishes violations and their points values yearly.
 Situations warranting deductions in synchronized skating include elements where one-quarter of the team or more fails to execute a maneuver in congruence with the majority of the team, falls, interruptions, illegal maneuvers (such as cartwheels), and violations of the rules concerning time, music, and clothing.